hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

-?
+1. Asset and account should exist
+2. Added quantity precision should be equal to asset precision
+3. User should have this asset in AccountHasAsset relation ("wallet")
+4. Creator of transaction should has role which has permissions for issuing assets
+5. Creator of transaction adds account quantity to his/her account only

 ## Add peer

 ### Purpose

-Purpose of _add peer_ is to write into ledger fact of peer addition into the peer network.
+Purpose of _add peer_ is to write into ledger the fact of peer addition into the peer network.

 ### Structure